 I promise you that in the years since my dad died there have been many positive, constructive Father’s Days.
 I am not in this horrible funk every year.
 I do typically try to plan and do something helpful or affirming.
 The thing is, I know myself well enough to know that forcing a positive, constructive Father’s Day plan from the list above just doesn’t feel like it is going to work this time.
 The typical ‘coping with special days and holidays’ list of advice just doesn’t feel right this year.
 Though ideas like yoga, meditation, journaling, and hiking are appealing, they just aren’t what I am up for.

 So instead I am making a plan to embrace a day of sulking.
 Yup.
 You heard me: a day of sulking.
 I realize this may sound counter-productive, less-than-constructive, and just generally absurd.
-But there are times, when life is absolutely crazy and I am stressed and tired and overwhelmed, that a day of sulking is just what I need.
-In my personal experience a sulking day, every now and again, is not the worst idea in the world.
+But there are times when life is absolutely crazy and I am stressed and tired and overwhelmed, that a day of sulking is just what I need.
+In my personal experience a sulking day, every now and again is not the worst idea in the world.
 It actually does me some good sometimes.

 Now, a day of sulking may sound like it should just unfold naturally, with no planning.
 I mean, who has ever made a plan to sulk?
 But I don’t want my day of sulking to turn into a day of laying on the sofa watching a Law and Order marathon.
 I like to get all I can out of my days of sulking (no I am not joking).
-I don’t get many options to spend time with just myself and saddness so, like my more constructive and productive Father’s Days of years past, I am making a plan.
-At this point you are either thinking of closing this browser window because you have decided I am just a little crazy and this is clearly the least helpful Father’s Day post ever, or you are wondering how one goes about planning a day of sulking.
+I don’t get many options to spend time with just myself and sadness so, like my more constructive and productive Father’s Days of years past, I am making a plan.
+At this point, you are either thinking of closing this browser window because you have decided I am just a little crazy and this is clearly the least helpful Father’s Day post ever, or you are wondering how one goes about planning a day of sulking.
 I can’t tell you what planning for a day of sulking would be like for you (this is a personal event, after all) but I can share what works for me.

 Day of Sulking Action Item #1: A Sulking Playlist

-No day of sulking can get off to a good start for me without a sulking play list.
+No day of sulking can get off to a good start for me without a sulking playlist.
 You may have caught our grief soundtrack post a while back, where Eleanor and I each created playlists for when we want to cheer up and for when we want to be sad.
-A day of sulking is the prime time to bust out (or create) a playlist for the days you are embracing your feelings of sad.
+A day of sulking is the prime time to bust out (or create) a playlist for the days you are embracing your feelings of sadness.
 I will create a new, long playlist before Sunday.
 Check out our 64 Songs About Grief and Loss for a few playlist options.

 When you are going to set aside a day to feel sorry for yourself you don’t want to wake up only to discover your favorite comfy tee-shirt is dirty.
 I have a load in the hamper with my sulking outfit waiting to be washed before Sunday.